The Difference Between Cables, Wires and Conductors

 A conductor is a wire suitable for carrying an electric current.

 A cable is either a single stranded conductor or a combination of conductors insulated from one another (a multi-core cable).
-Cables in the oil and gas and petrochem industries are generally always insulated and often protected with an armoured sheath.
+Cables in the oil and gas and petrochem industries are generally always insulated and often protected with an armoured sheath, and are referred to as armoured cables.
 In general, stranded conductors are more flexible and less susceptible to fatigue-failure than solid wires.

 Other reasons for choosing an increased cross sectional area of wire is to limit volt drop along its length - this is of particular concern in long cable runs, and in Intrinsically Safe (IS) circuits.